 Care Considerations Across the Lifespan

-Little Hearts: Parents, family members and others who care for infants and young children with a congenital heart defect need to be aware of the systems and supports available to them.
+Little Hearts: Parents, family members and others who care for infants and young children with a CHD need to be aware of the systems and supports available to them.
 Resources are available to support families/caregivers in assuring comprehensive primary and cardiology care.
 Support systems may also be accessed to assist with making informed decisions about the educational and leisure/play based activities that may enhance quality of life.

 Reproductive Health in Young Women with Congenital Heart Defects

 Reproductive health considerations should start even before a young woman is ready to start a family.
 These topics should include contraception, the decision to carry a pregnancy, and the challenges of parenting with a CHD.

 Birth Control for Young Women with a CHD